Language-Research-Technology/ldaca-ausnc-website/content/_index.md

 ## Hi!
 Australian National Corpus has moved

 The Australian National Corpus (AusNC) was a discovery service that collated and provided access to examples of Australian English text, transcriptions, audio and audio-visual materials.
 The service was managed by Griffith University beginning 2012 until mid-2023 when the site was decommissioned.
-From 2023, AusNC data are being made available as individual collections (listed below) through the [Language Data Commons of Australia (LDaCA) data portal](https://data.ldaca.edu.au) .
+From 2023, AusNC data are being made available as individual collections (listed below) through the [Language Data Commons of Australia (LDaCA) data portal](https://data.ldaca.edu.au).

+[Read more](https://www.ldaca.edu.au/news/posts/ausnc/) about the relationship between Australian National Corpus and the Language Data Commons of Australia.

 ### Corpora Links